 Total All 50 States

-What OIG Found In these five states, one in three children in foster care who were treated with psychotropic drugs did not receive treatment planning or drug monitoring as required by the states.
+In these five states, one in three children in foster care who were treated with psychotropic drugs did not receive treatment planning or drug monitoring as required by the states.

 The HHS Administration for Children and Families (ACF) is responsible for awarding Federal funding to states’ child welfare programs and for overseeing those programs.
 Ostensibly they require each state to comply with approriate treatment planning and drug monitoring.
 Unfortunately, not only is this not consistently occurring, it is not consistently being done with the professional practice guidelines from psychiatric professional organizations.
 In other words, it isn’t really being professional or effective, to the detriment of many thousands of foster care children across the country.